lightbend-labs/dbuild/docs/src/sphinx/download.rst

       :nv:`$`

 Once the file is in place, just launch sbt in your project as usual.
-You will get access to the ``dsbt-setup`` command, that is explained (**TODO**) later in this guide.
+You will get access to the ``dsbt-setup`` command, which is explained on the next page of this guide (:doc:`dbuild`).
 This sbt plugin was compiled for sbt |sbtversion|.

 .. note::
    For the time being all of the releases of dbuild are published to the ``"dbuild-snapshots"`` repository, shown above.
 Future releases will be published to either the sbt or the standard Typesafe repositories.

-(**TODO**) next page: using dbuild.
-Then local/remote repos and remote cache cred file, then drepo, sbt plugin, and probably something on the internals.

 |